BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 ### Plotting trees

-*In this section, we show various ways to control the appearance of phylogenetic trees.
-The plots are hidden by default to avoid extensive scrolling, click "show plot" to see them!
-Or better, run the code yourself, try to change some arguments and see what happens.*

-We can actually do a lot with our trees in R using a few simple plot commands.
-Let's generate another random tree, this time with 5 taxa.
+We can do a lot with our trees in R using a few simple plot commands.
+We will use some of these later in the tutorial and assignment, so here's a quick introduction of some of the options you have.

-:::{.fold .o}
+First, let's generate another random tree, this time with 5 taxa.

 ```r